Frequently asked questions:

-This facility is available on ParentPay.
+Please note that we are a cashless school.
+If you would like to top up your child’s catering card or pay for trips you can do so via ParentPay.
 Please ensure that payments for meals are made at least 24 hours in advance.
-If you have any problems with the system, please contact Mrs Michaela Millar or Miss Kerrie Elliott on email@example.com or via the main school number 020 8780 1244.
+If you have any problems with the system, please contact Mrs Michaela Millar or Miss Kerrie Elliott on firstname.lastname@example.org or via the main school number 020 8780 1244.
 You need a password to login into ParentPay – if you don’t have one, please contact the Mrs Millar and Miss Elliott.

 What if my child is late?

 Your child will be marked “late” on the register if he or she is not in the classroom, ready for the school day, when the register starts.